I travel light; as light, that is, as a man can travel who will still carry his body around because of its sentimental value.

 Jackets remain the exception to the rule (because of the tailoring in the shoulders); their sleeves are wrapped somewhat diagonally (following the natural inclination of the fabric), forming an X-shape across the bundle.

-Wrap each item firmly (the intent being that the wrap is sufficiently taut to prevent wrinkles from appearing, but not so taut that the cloth is stretched out of shape).
+Wrap each item firmly, ensuring that the fabric is sufficiently taut to discourage wrinkles from appearing, but not so taut that the cloth is stretched out of shape (in case you were wondering, this is why the core object should be fixed in size, so that it will not be deformed by the initial wraps).

 by placing the resulting bundle — either side up — into your bag (if it's not already there), and anchoring it securely — but not too tightly — with the bag's tie-down straps.
 If the bundle is allowed to shift around during travel, much of your work will have been in vain.
 Should your bag not have tie-down straps, consider adding them; it's an easy do-it-yourself project.
 Two straps should be sufficient, as the bundle naturally bulges a bit in the middle.